Google Enables Real Time Spam and More

-Let’s say your kid is searching for information on Sesame Street.
+Let's say your kid is searching for information on Sesame Street.
 A wholesome show, right?
 Right.
-Until some freak is suddenly talking to your child and asking him to call them.
+That is until some freak is suddenly talking to your child and asking him to call them.

-So Michael says to me, “what four year old uses the phone”?
-Ok, let’s target your angst filled, misunderstood teen then who is incredibly mad at you at the moment that you won’t let her see her boyfriend anymore.
-She does a search for Miley Cyrus to find “The Climb” lyrics so she can emo out for the night…
+So Michael says to me, “what four-year-old uses the phone”?
+Ok, let's target your angst filled, misunderstood teen then who is incredibly mad at you at the moment that you won't let her see her boyfriend anymore.
+She does a search for Miley Cyrus to find “The Climb” lyrics so she can be emo for the night…

 Google has just allowed strangers into my home and given me no way to lock the door, aside from removing my child's access to Google.
 The default search engine for almost every computer I see, including those in schools.

-And this is just the tip of the iceberg folks… Google may think they’re ready to deal with the ramifcations of personalized search.
-Yet, in 30 minutes time, we were able to find multiple, multiple exploits (much more than listed here, but if I told you about everything, the guys might shoot me).
+And this is just the tip of the iceberg folks.
+Google may think they're ready to deal with the ramifications of personalized search.
+In 30 minutes time, we were able to find multiple, multiple exploits (much more than listed here, but if I told you about everything, the guys might shoot me).

 Please note – I use affiliate links on this site.
 This means I might earn a commission if you click on a link and sign up for something.